-The Equaliy, Diversity and Inclusion Celebration Calendar is a space where we share information about equality days and observances that are important to our communities to increase awareness and share relevant information around equality.
+The Equality, Diversity and Inclusion Celebration Calendar is a space where we share information about equality days and observances that are important to our communities to increase awareness and share relevant information around equality.

 27 January - Holocaust Memorial Day